AmirHammouteneEI/ScheduledPasteAndKeys/README.md

 And other features like data management, scheduled tasks at system startup...

-The goal in future versions is to include those actions :
+The goal in future versions is to include those features :

-   - Play sounds
+   - Play sound actions
    - Add more Windows system specific command
+   - Create desktop shortcut to launch the tool and auto schedule a task to run
+   - Configure global shortcuts to schedule a task to run while the user is on another application or video game

 Working on a Linux system version.